mjj4791/python-buienradar/CHANGLOG.rst

 All notable changes to this project will be documented in this file.
 Changes that did not make it into a new release are marked with [unreleased].

+[0.9] - 2017-08-07
+""""""""""""""""""
+**changed**

+- removed symbol and image, replaced by condition element

+**new**

+- added detailed condition element
+- added snow to forecast
+- added condition to forecast

 [0.8] - 2017-07-27
 """"""""""""""""""
 **changed**